braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/overview.md

 {% endtab %}
 {% tab Modal %}

 [`Modal`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/inappmessage/modal-swift.struct) in-app messages appear in the center of the screen and are framed by a translucent panel.
-Useful for more critical messaging, they can be equipped with up to two click action and analytics-enabled buttons.
+Useful for more critical messaging, they can be equipped with up to two analytics-enabled buttons.

 ![A modal in-app message in the center of a phone screen.]({% image_buster /assets/img/modal-header-text.png %}){: style="max-width:35%;border:none;"}

 {% endtab %}
 {% tab Modal Image %}

 [`Modal Image`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/inappmessage/modalimage-swift.struct) in-app messages appear in the center of the screen and are framed by a translucent panel.
 These messages are similar to the `Modal` type except without header or message text.
-Useful for more critical messaging, they can be equipped with up to two click action and analytics-enabled buttons.
+Useful for more critical messaging, they can be equipped with up to two analytics-enabled buttons.

 ![A modal image in-app message in the center of a phone screen.]({% image_buster /assets/img/modal-full-image.png %}){: style="max-width:35%;border:none;"}

 {% endtab %}
-{% tab Full Screen %}
+{% tab Fullscreen %}

 [`Full`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/inappmessage/full-swift.struct) in-app messages are useful for maximizing the content and impact of your user communication.
-The upper half of a `Full` in-app message contains an image, and the lower half displays text and up to two click action and analytics-enabled buttons.
+The upper half of a `Full` in-app message contains an image, and the lower half displays text and up to two analytics-enabled buttons.

 ![A fullscreen in-app message shown across an entire phone screen.]({% image_buster /assets/img/full-screen-header-text.png %}){: style="max-width:35%;border:none;"}

 {% endtab %}
 {% tab Full Screen Image %}

 [`Full Image`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/inappmessage/fullimage-swift.struct) in-app messages are similar to `Full` in-app messages except without header or message text.
 This message type is useful for maximizing the content and impact of your user communication.
-A `Full Image` in-app message contains an image spanning the entire screen, with the option to display up to two click action and analytics-enabled buttons.
+A `Full Image` in-app message contains an image spanning the entire screen, with the option to display up to two analytics-enabled buttons.

 ![A fullscreen image in-app message shown across an entire phone screen.]({% image_buster /assets/img/full-screen-image.png %}){: style="max-width:35%;border:none;"}